Jean Follain Biography

-Jean Follain Biography and Poems.
-This is biographical information on Jean Follain, one of the best poets of all time.
-This biography page also provides a link to poems written by Follain, as well as, a video biography...if available.
+The biography of Jean Follain.
+This page has biographical information on Jean Follain, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Jean Follain, (Canisy (province of la Manche) 29 August 1903 – Paris 10 March 1971) was a French author, poet and corporate lawyer.
 In the early days of his career he was a member of the "Sagesse" group.
 Follain was a friend of Max Jacob, André Salmon, Jean Paulhan, Pierre Pussy, Armen Lubin, and Pierre Reverdy.
 He was a contributor to many journals, such as La Nouvelle Revue française, Commerce, Europe, Le Journal des Poètes and Les Cahiers des Saisons.
 In 1970, he was awarded the Grand Prize of Poetry from L'Académie française for his life's work.
 A small part of his archives is conserved at the Musée des Beaux-Arts de Saint-Lô in France.
 Prix littéraire Jean Follain de la Ville de Saint Lô is a literary award honouring his name and contributions to French literature.
 He studied law in Paris and became a judge.
 He died in 1971 in a car accident..
 French author poet and corporate lawyer

 More Jean Follain Information